luis198327/Personal-Trainer/README.md

 + [W3Schools](https://www.w3schools.com/) - used to refer to as additional support and to insert code into my webpage.
 The code used is referenced in the Code section below.
 + [GIMP](https://www.gimp.org/) - used to assist in making the hero image transparent and setting the opacity to 75%.
 + Refer to the media section below for where individual pictures were taken from.
 I used resources such as [Pexels](https://www.pexels.com/) as an example.
++ [Google Maps](https://www.google.com/maps/) - used to embed a location map into the website.
+The code is reference below and in the relevant html page.

 ## Testing
 ### Testing User Stories From User Experience (UX) Section